 The ‘technical specifications’ of a bed provide little helpful data to allow you to judge the comfort of a bed.
 For example, it’s not as simple as saying more springs equal a better bed.

 The price of the bed also has no bearing on the comfort of the bed: more expensive does not necessarily equate to more comfortable.
 You can find more advice on buying a bed in our article, here.

 The pillow is for your head and neck what the mattress is for your body.
-Therefore, the pillow must work in conjunction with the mattress to provide the correct support.
+So it’s essential that the pillow works in conjunction with the mattress to provide the correct support.

 Again, the only way of judging if a pillow will be comfortable for you is to actually try it out on a bed in the same way that you would use it at home.

-Having too warm or too cool a duvet will affect body temperature loss during the night and can make getting good sleep more difficult.
+Having too thick or too thin a duvet will affect body temperature loss during the night and can make getting good sleep more difficult.

-The good thing about a duvet is that, unlike mattresses and pillows, there’s a standard, meaningful, classification system: the ‘tog’ rating.
+Thankfully duvets, unlike mattresses and pillows, have a standard, meaningful, classification system: the ‘tog’ rating.
 So regardless of what the duvet is made of, you know that a particular ‘tog’ is designed to provide a specific level of warmth.

-There are many aspects to designing your bedroom to get the best night’s sleep you can.
-Much of the work involves getting the bedroom in as good as a place as it can be in order to wind down and rest your senses.
+There’s a lot of aspects to designing your bedroom to get the best night’s sleep you can.
+Much of the work involves making the bedroom as good a place as it can be in order to wind down and rest your senses.
 We’ve covered: